AlvinChiew/dbt-course/dbt_cmd.md

 1. `dbt run`
     - validate & commit changes, execute incremental load
-    - use `--ful-refresh` to rebuild incremental table.
+    - use `--full-refresh` to rebuild incremental table.
 Use when there is schema change
+        - use `--select` to only full refresh a table

 1. `dbt seed`
     - import local files in `seeds` to warehouse